pythonanywhere/help_pages/articles/FlaskSocketIO.md

 ## The API

-If you want to control your ASGI site programatically, using Python code rather than the `pa` command-line tool, check out [this help page](/pages/ASGIAPI).
+If you want to control your async site programatically, using Python code rather than the `pa` command-line tool, check out [this help page](/pages/ASGIAPI).